How to move goods by sea

 Shipping routes reflect world trade flows.
 Sailings are most numerous and most frequent on routes where trade volumes are largest and demand is therefore greatest.

 There are direct liner services from the UK to most other countries, and certainly to all the main trading economies.
-However, if your cargo is destined for a smaller port in one of these countries or for a port in a country with little trade with the UK, there may not be a direct sailing available - in which case, your cargo will need to be transhipped to another local sailing at the end of the ocean voyage.
+However, if your cargo is destined for a smaller port in one of these countries or for a port in a country with little trade with the UK, there may not be a direct sailing available.
+In this case, your cargo will need to be transhipped to another local sailing at the end of the ocean voyage.

 In-bulk trade routes reflect the places of origin and consumption of the commodities carried.
 For example, many of the main oil routes begin in the Middle East and end in developed countries where demand for oil is greatest.